elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 ### Trace Context

-if the messaging system exposes an API for sending additional message properties/metadata, it SHOULD be used to propagate the [Trace Context](https://www.w3.org/TR/trace-context/) of the `messaging` span, to continue the [distributed trace](tracing-distributed-tracing.md).
+If the messaging system exposes a mechanism for sending additional [message metadata](#message-metadata), it SHOULD be used to propagate the [Trace Context](https://www.w3.org/TR/trace-context/) of the `messaging` span, to continue the [distributed trace](tracing-distributed-tracing.md).